DeepGraphLearning/ULTRA/README.md

 * `--epochs`: number of epochs to train, `--epochs 0` means running zero-shot inference.
 * `--bpe`: batches per epoch (replaces the length of the dataloader as default value). `--bpe 100 --epochs 10` means that each epoch consists of 100 batches, and overall training is 1000 batches.
 Set `--bpe null` to use the full length dataloader or comment the `bpe` line in the yaml configs.
 * `--gpus`: number of gpu devices, set to `--gpus null` when running on CPUs, `--gpus [0]` for a single GPU, or otherwise set the number of GPUs for a [distributed setup](#distributed-setup)
-* `--ckpt`: path to the one of the ULTRA checkpoints to use (you can use those provided in the repo ot trained on your own).
+* `--ckpt`: **full** path to the one of the ULTRA checkpoints to use (you can use those provided in the repo ot trained on your own).
 Use `--ckpt null` to start training from scratch (or run zero-shot inference on a randomly initialized model, it still might surprise you and demonstrate non-zero performance).

 Zero-shot inference setup is `--epochs 0` with a given checkpoint `ckpt`.